romellem/yamodal/README.md

     context,

     // Selector of the element(s) that when clicked, open our modal.
+    // A value of `null` means no 'click' event will be attached to open the modal.
     // Defaults to '[data-modal-trigger="${template.name}"]' or '[data-modal-trigger]' if template is an anonymous function. trigger_selector,

     // Selector of the element(s) that when clicked, close its open modal.
+    // A value of `null` means the modal will close when itself it clicked.
     // Defaults to '[data-modal-close]'.
     close_selector,